ljouon/ioBroker.visionary-ui/README.md

 -
 - [x] multi language in client => client gets language key already
 - [x] add i18n to client
+- [x] color picker for color lights
+- [ ] check ioBroker best practises and release (beta first)

 - [ ] update language if config changes in backend
-- [ ] color picker for color lights
-- [ ] check ioBroker best practises and release (beta first)

 - [ ] handle/flatten level depth for rooms and functions
 - [ ] Popover info on icon click
 - [ ] show only if the value of a specific other object is true (rules engine support), setting in object list